awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.r5** – Instance classes optimized for memory\-intensive applications\.
 These offer improved networking performance\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.r3** – Instance classes that provide memory optimization\.

+  Amazon Aurora has started the the end\-of\-life process for db\.r3 DB instance classes using the following schedule, which includes upgrade recommendations\.
+For all Aurora MySQL DB clusters that use db\.r3 DB instance classes, we recommend that you upgrade to a db\.r5 DB instance as soon as possible\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Concepts.DBInstanceClass.html)

 The following are the burstable\-performance DB instance types available:
 + **db\.t4g** – Burstable instance classes powered by Arm\-based AWS Graviton2 processors\.
 These deliver better price performance than previous burstable\-performance DB instance classes for a broad set of burstable workloads\.
 T4g instances are configured for Unlimited mode, which means that they can burst beyond the baseline over a 24\-hour window for an additional charge\.
 We recommend using these instance classes only for development and test servers, or other nonproduction servers\.
 + **db\.t3** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
 T3 instances are configured for Unlimited mode\.
 These instance classes provide more computing capacity than the previous db\.t2 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 We recommend using these instance classes only for development and test servers, or other nonproduction servers\.